-The 60 credits of course work will include 20 credits of Research Skills.
+The 60 credits of course work would usually include 20 credits of Research Skills.
 You will then choose 40 credits from a range of modules taught by the Department of Classics, Ancient History and Archaeology and the Department of History depending on your interests and research needs.
-Modules include:

 We charge an annual tuition fee.
 Fees for 2015/16 are currently as follows: